 DHB and DMH conduct onsite monitoring reviews of each PIHP annually to evaluate compliance with the terms of the contract between DHB and the PIHP and State and federal Medicaid requirements, including Innovations waiver requirements.
-The review of administrative operations (financial management, information technology, claims) and clinical operations (care management, utilization management, network management, quality management) consists of a documentation review and onsite interviews.
-A review of MH/DD/SUS care management records may be included in the review.
+The review of administrative operations (financial management, information technology, claims) and clinical operations (tailored care management/care coordination, utilization management, network management, quality management) consists of a documentation review and onsite interviews.
+A review of MH/DD/SUS tailored care management/care coordination records may be included in the review.
 Any compliance issues found during the review will require the submission of a corrective action plan to the IMT for approval and ongoing monitoring.